Tyrone beat Clare to retain Division Two status

 Rafferty expertly dispatched the penalty to put Tyrone 1-6 to 1-5 ahead and they stretched that lead out to four with three successive scores before Clare hit back through substitute Joanna Doohan after Moloney's goal-bound effort had been kept out by Red Hand keeper Sinead McVey.

-Clare trailed by only three points at the break but the Ulster county pulled away in the second half with Niamh Hughes finding the back of the net before McCaffrey finished low past Glynn after being teed up by Niamh O'Neill.
+Clare trailed by only three points at the break but the Ulster county pulled away in the second half with Hughes finding the back of the net before McCaffrey finished low past Glynn after being teed up by captain Niamh O'Neill.

 While Tyrone ultimately saw the game out, they had goalkeeper McVey to thank as she beat away substitute Ciara McCarthy's shot and stop Clare from potentially mounting a late comeback.